 Sage has a fondness for all animals, mainly reptiles and horses.
 She has spent most of her life studying horses, horse care and breeds.

 One of the oldest existing breeds in the world, the Akhal-Teke hails from the country of Turkmenistan and even serves as the nation's symbol.
 These horses may as well be the definition of beauty, with the distinctive metallic coat and sparse mane and tail.
-They are also known for the speed, endurance and intelligence, enabling them to be fantastic sport horses.
-Teke horses are usually used in dressage, show jumping, racing and endurance riding.
+They are also known for their speed, endurance, and intelligence, enabling them to be fantastic sports horses.
+Teke horses are usually used in dressage, show jumping, racing, and endurance riding.
 With such a distinctive look, these horses are usually very easy to spot in a crowd.

 A rare breed, hailing from the Marwar region of India, these horses are most well known for their inward-turning ear tips.
 The Marwari comes in all equine colors, and are primarily used for show, horse safaris, ceremonial and religious purposes, and dressage.
 They are often crossed with the Thoroughbred to produce a larger horse with more versatility.
 The exportation of the breed was banned for decades, until 2000 to 2006, when a small number of exports was allowed.
 Since 2008, temporary visas that allowed the Marwari to travel outside of India have been available in small numbers.

-A naturally gaited light horse breed, the Paso originates from Puerto Rico, Colombia and other Latin American nations.
+A naturally gaited light horse breed, the Paso originates from Puerto Rico, Colombia, and other Latin American nations.
 They are mainly prized for their smooth, natural four-beat, lateral ambling gait.
 These horses can be used in any discipline, but are mainly popular for trail riding.
-They can also compete in barrel racing, endurance, driving and gymkhana.
-The Paso Fino has different body types, from quite small to a very large and powerful body.
+They can also compete in barrel racing, endurance, driving, and gymkhana.
+The Paso Fino has different body types, from quite small to very large and powerful bodies.